Zhi-Pei-Liang-s-Group/Reconstruction-Multiparametric-Mapping/README.md

 (1) Download the code package in this repo

-(2) Install the deep learning dependencies: [To-Do: Add instruction here]
+(2) Install the deep learning dependencies: conda env create -f env_diffusion.yml

 (3) Download demo data and save it in the folder: './data/'

-(4) Download deep learning model checkpoints and save it in [To-Do: Add instruction here]
+(4) Download deep learning model checkpoints and save it in './support/Water_T1T2_SR/[T1map/T2map/PDmap]_SR/I2SB_model/experiment_base_100/ckpt/'

 (5) Run the demo script, type demo_multiparametric_water_recon in the MATLAB command line